+7 always, but retrieved values are usable for debugging only

+8 always, but if status is other than fmi2Terminated, retrieved values are useable for debugging only

 Pseudo Code Example

 In the following example, the usage of the FMI functions is sketched in order to clarify the typical calling sequence of the functions in a simulation environment.
 The example is given in a mix of pseudo-code and “C”, in order to keep it small and understandable.
 We consider two slaves.
 Both have one continuous real input and one continuous real output which are connected in the following way: